gitrohitjain/object-tracker/README.md

 We will use [this](https://drive.google.com/file/d/1YDa0_kFIOYrC9408sP_mL2ammKHvMQVu/view?usp=sharing) traffic video as input for the object tracking.

 Tracking is a two step process-
 1. Object detection where we classify and localize objects in an image.
-For the task of object we use pretrained [YOLOv5 weights](https://github.com/ultralytics/yolov5/releases/download/v7.0/yolov5s.pt)
+For the task of object detection we use pretrained [YOLOv5 weights](https://github.com/ultralytics/yolov5/releases/download/v7.0/yolov5s.pt)

 2. Assigning ID to objects by temporally tracking them across frames.
 For tracking and ID assignment we use [DeepSORT](https://pypi.org/project/deep-sort-realtime/) algorithm.